 Destroying or Damaging Property

-Examples of Destroying or Damaging Property
+Have you been accused of Destroying or Damaging Property?

 - A group of school kids smash some of the windows at their school

 - Someone sets fire to a shed where there are homeless people living inside

 - A woman destroys part of her competitor’s factory

 - You did not destroy or damage property